Breach of Contract in Singapore

 - If a more formal mode of dispute resolution is preferred, Court proceedings or arbitration may be considered.
 Because of the level of formality involved, these tend to be more expensive and lengthy.

-- The Small Claims Tribunals, dealing with claims up to $10,000 (or $20,000 with the parties’ consent), is a relatively quicker, cheaper and less formal forum for dispute resolution.
+- The Small Claims Tribunals, dealing with claims up to $20,000 (or up to $30,000 with the parties’ consent), is a relatively quicker, cheaper and less formal forum for dispute resolution.
 Parties may not be represented by lawyers at the Small Claims Tribunals.

 - For employees who fall under the Employment Act, the Ministry of Manpower is a possible choice to resolve disputes for employment matters.